feathersjs/docs/guides/basics/starting.md

 The Feathers application we created above can also run just the same in the browser.
 The easiest way to load Feathers here is through a `<script>` tag pointing to the CDN version of Feathers.
 Loading it will make a `feathers` global variable available.

-Let's create a new folder
+Let's put the browser files into a new folder

 ```
 mkdir public
 ```

 We will also need to host the folder with a webserver.
-This can be done with any webserver like Apache or with a [Node module]() that we can install and host the `public/` folder like this:
+This can be done with any webserver like Apache or with a [the http-server module](https://www.npmjs.com/package/http-server) that we can install and host the `public/` folder like this:

 ```
 npm install http-server -g